Relativistically-strong electromagnetic waves in magnetized plasmas: Single particle motion in non-linear CP EM wave with guide field

 For small $a_0$, \be a_p = - (2 a_0)^{1/3} \ee Thus, for the special case $f_B=1$ particle motion {\it is not} a linear response to wave intensity in the small $a_0\ll 1$ limit.
 For any $f_B \neq 1$, the response is linear, $ |a_p| \propto a_0$ in the limit $a_0 \to 0$.

-The situation slightly above the resonance, $f_B \geq 1$, is more complected: \begin{itemize} \item At mild intensities, $a_0 \leq a_0^{(\rm crit)}= (f_B^{2/3} -1)^{3/2}$ there are three branches for the solution $a_p (a_0)$.
+The situation slightly above the resonance, $f_B \geq 1$, is more complicated: \begin{itemize} \item At mild intensities, $a_0 \leq a_0^{(\rm crit)}= (f_B^{2/3} -1)^{3/2}$ there are three branches for the solution $a_p (a_0)$.
 The physical one (least energy of a particle and correct limit for $a_0 \to 0$) is {\it co-rotating} - positive $\chi_p$ (thick curve in Fig. \ref{singlepart}, near $f_B=2$ box).
 Thus, the synchrotron resonance (\ref{gammap}) is located on the upper curve, and hence is never reached.
-(We encounter here a mathematical oddity: a formal solution for forced oscillations $a_p(a_0)$ connects to free oscillations $\om = \om_B/\gamma_p$ at $a_0 =0$). \item at intensities $a_0 \geq a_0^{(\rm crit)}$ there is only one counter-rotating branch (solid curve at bottom right in Fig. \ref{singlepart}.
+(We encounter here a mathematical oddity: a formal solution for forced oscillations $a_p(a_0)$ connects to free oscillations $\om = \om_B/\gamma_p$ at $a_0 =0$). {The non-linear cyclotron resonance (\ref{gammap}) corresponds to particles gyrating without a wave.
+Hence, this point does not reflect a response of plasma to an \EM\ perturbation - it's an initial condition on particles' velocities. } \item at intensities $a_0 \geq a_0^{(\rm crit)}$ there is only one counter-rotating branch (solid curve at bottom right in Fig. \ref{singlepart}.
 Thus, for fixed $f_B>1$ (below cyclotron resonance) and increasing $a_0$ there is a transition (indicated by a vertical arrow) from a co-rotating to a counter-rotating state.
-Since counter-rotating states correspond to super-luminal waves, for a given $a_0$ there are no sub-luminal waves beyond some $k$ \end{itemize}
+Since counter-rotating states correspond to super-luminal waves, for a given $a_0$ there are no sub-luminal waves beyond some $k$. \end{itemize}